IO-Aerospace-software-engineering/Astrodynamics/README.md

 2. Extract Includes folder from archive IO-Toolkit-OS-vx.x.xx-x to the root folder.

-3. Extract Data and Templates folders from archive IO-Toolkit-OS-vx.x.xx-x to the build folder.
+3. Extract Data and Templates folders from archive IO-Toolkit-OS-vx.x.xx-x to your executable build folder.

 4. You should have :
     - ProjectFolder